vharatian/RefExpo/README.md

 It is so common for a component such a method to reference itself more than referencing other components.
 You can simply filter out these references by checking the corresponding checkbox.

--Ignore Intra file referencing.
+- Ignore Intra file referencing.
--Ignore Intra class referencing.
+- Ignore Intra class referencing.
--Ignore Intra method referencing.
+- Ignore Intra method referencing.

 #### Regex Filtering